Meditation for beginners

 Meditation is simple

 You don’t need any special props, training, tutoring or complicated instructions to meditate, and you can do it in all sorts of places.
-Though it helps to have a quiet place when you first start, that doesn’t mean that one can’t meditate on a bus or train, or even at a concert.
+Though it helps to have a quiet place when you first start, that doesn’t mean that you can’t meditate on a bus or train, or even at a concert.

 All you need to know is these three steps: Find a comfortable seat (it’s fine if it’s in a chair, it can be on the floor, it can be outside or indoors).
 I find cross-legged on the floor with my back leaning against a couch for support works great.
 Next, close your eyes.
-Breathe normally for a three or four breaths, then take four or five deeper breaths, focusing on the air moving in an out of your lungs.
+Breathe normally for a three or four breaths, then take four or five deeper breaths, focusing on the air moving in and out of your lungs.
 Then, keeping your eyes closed, just sit.
 When thoughts come into your head, push them aside gently, keeping your mind open and clear of anything in particular.

 This last part is the most challenging.
 But just keep going, and keep practicing it.
 As thoughts float across your mind, just push them away, and keep sitting and breathing.
 That’s it.